AlanNin/Spammy/README.md

 ## Contact

-For inquiries, suggestions, or bug reports, please contact us at [support@spammy.com](mailto:support@spammy.com).
+For any inquiries, feel free to reach me out at [alanbusinessnin@gmail.com](alanbusinessnin@gmail.com).